 Despite a few improvements and renovations here and there, little has changed in Monemvasia since the Medieval era.
 Stroll through the narrow streets, admire the frescoes in the Byzantine churches of Agia Sofia and Christ Elkomenos, and revel in the views from the top of the castle.

 There are several excellent beaches in the area.
 Whether you are looking for something secluded, or with all the amenities, there is a beach perfect for you.
 Pori, Xifias, Pera Kakavos, and Mandraki are some of the best-loved coastlines.

 Mount Lycabettus, Athens

 Mount Lycabettus in Athens sits parallel to Acropolis hill.
-Visible from virtually all points of the city, the tiny chapel of St George awaits at the top.
+It is visible from virtually all points of the city.

-The slopes of Lycabettus are filled with dense green woodlands – offering a sense of respite and escapism from the concrete jungle of downtown Athens.
-On a clear day, you can see all the way out to the port at Piraeus, and the Saronic Islands from the top.
+The slopes of Lycabettus are filled with dense green woodlands and flower gardens.
+They offer a sense of respite and escapism from the chaotic concrete jungle of downtown Athens.

 The Temple of Poseidon, Sounion

 The Temple of Poseidon was constructed in honour of Poseidon, God of the Sea.
 It was built in 444 BC – the same year as the Parthenon.